 3. Spoon the whipped coconut oil body butter into a glass jar and cover tightly.
 Store at room temperature, or in the refrigerator if your house is so warm it melts the oil.

 Tip: An electric hand mixer will work, but my KitchenAid stand mixer did an amazing job and I was able to get other work done while it was mixing away.
 A blender or food processor will not work with this coconut oil recipe, because they tend to warm the oil too much and prevent it from whipping up.

 Note: Your whipped coconut oil should stay relatively soft, even at colder temperatures.
 If it’s really cold, it will become a little more solid, but not rock hard like it normally does.
 I noticed mine beaded into a froth of tiny coconut oil pearls that melt right into my skin.
 Love it!

-Have you made this whipped coconut oil recipe?
+Have you made this whipped body butter recipe?
 Do you have your own coconut oil recipes to share?
 I’d love to hear from you in the comments below!

 More Body Butter Recipes: